hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 problems for the buyer, billing issues for the supplier, and payable issues for the buyer.”
 This RFC encourages adherence to this best practice.
 A future RFC could outline support for this business scenario as a design enhancement.

+- Validate participating organizations using Grid Location.
+A purchase order, per GS1's standards, identifies organizations using a GLN, global location number.
+The GLN attribute is used to define a companies' location.
+Grid Location could be used to identify the purchase order's participating organizations using the GLN attribute.
+Currently, Grid Purchase Order defines the organizations using the `buyer_org_id` and `seller_org_id` fields, corresponding to a Grid Pike organization ID.
+Using Grid Location and Grid Pike, the purchase order's fields may be further validated to ensure the order refers to valid organizations.
+At the expense of this, Grid Purchase Order is initially designed with lightweight dependencies to allow flexibility.
+The extended validation using Grid Location may be added to Grid Purchase Order as an optional feature in the future.

 What is the impact of not doing this?